pat266/game-launcher/README.md

 ## Purpose:
 My childhood game requires multiple steps to login and load the game.
 Moreover, their website is very slow and would take ages to load.<br>

-I created this application to login with a click of button and able to translate anything in the game with a click of a button instead of using Google Translate Image on my phone.
+I created this application to login and launch the game easily, as well as to translate anything in the game with a click of a button instead of using Google Translate Image on my phone.

 ## Features
 ### **Login Window**